 Melissa C. Brown is a frequent lecturer at legal conventions and seminars.
 Ms. Brown has been recognized in America’s Top Attorneys for over 20 years.
 She has studied Mediation at the World Intellectual Property Organization in Geneva, Switzerland.

-Ms. Brown is a certified specialist in Workers’ Compensation as well as a national expert on Social Security Disability , Elder Law, Health Care Planning and decision-making.
+Ms. Brown is a national expert on Social Security Disability , Elder Law, Health Care Planning and decision-making.
 She is a law professor and published author.

 Her practice includes serving as a court appointed and agreed upon Arbitrator for Workers’ Compensation matters.
 Her legal treatise, Advising the Elderly or Disabled Client, is utilized by law schools throughout America as well as Elder Law, Disability and Personal Injury attorneys.
 She been retained as an expert witness by the NFL Players association regarding compensation for brain and other serious injuries sustained by professional athletes.

 She holds a Juris Doctorate from Loyola Law School in Los Angeles and is admitted to practice in state and federal court.
 Many of her appellate cases have paved new ground for injured and disabled workers, including several cases of “first impression” in such areas as age discrimination, serious and willful misconduct and representation of employees of Indian Tribes.
 She has also represented doctors and health care facilities in litigation matters involving reimbursement from insurance companies for patient care.

 Her curriculum vitae reflects a life-long commitment to providing legal services to the elderly and disabled in clinical, legal services, and private practice settings.
 She has been instrumental in developing public policy and legislative approaches to the resolution of disability, workers’ compensation, health care and aging issues.